 Companies and individuals that approach EMA for the first time with a new product will need to request a new RPI via IRIS.
 Additional RPIs may be needed to (create and/or) assign to a scientific advice request for other products used experimentally (i.e., outside their approved use, if any) in combination with the product which is the object of the advice.
 Questions specific to such combination partners are not allowed and they would trigger additional separate applications.
 In case the new RPI is not being requested for a single medicinal product (including fixed-dose combinations) but for multiple products, a technology, a methodology or other topic for discussion, the request should be sent directly to scientificadvice@ema.europa.eu.

-The same process applies for requests for follow-up advice, unless the RPI has already been assigned via an initial request having been made via IRIS.

 What is the structure/content of the briefing package for scientific advice/protocol assistance?

 The briefing package should be presented as follows: